Releases, Preparation, Safety & Directions

 Group leaders and chaperones: A working farm requires your full attention when accompanying group volunteers, especially children and young adults.
 You are responsible for your group’s health and safety in terms of individual release forms, allergies, heat and hydration, poison ivy, insects, etc. It is your job to encourage full participation, help with logistics, and handle any disciplinary issues.
 Please accompany anyone who must leave the group and let other leaders know of your departure.

 Farm work is in the dirt.
 Wear clothes and shoes or boots that you don’t mind getting dirty.
 Bring gloves if you like, your own small towel and a change of clothing, especially on hot or wet days.

 Farm work is outside—there’s always something to do, rain or shine.
 Wear a hat and bring sunblock for sun protection or jackets for colder days.
 If rain is forecasted, bring rain gear and boots for walking in the mud.
 Note: we do not work in the fields if there is lightning!

 Hydration and Food

-Gaining Ground provides water.
+Gaining Ground provides drinking water on site, but we strongly recommend arriving well hydrated during hot summer weather.
+Drink plenty of water during the 24 hours prior to your volunteer session.
 Bring a reusable water bottle to carry water out into the fields with you.
 If you start feeling more thirsty, slightly dizzy, lightheaded, or have a headache, this may be a sign of dehydration.
-You may bring snack food, and you are asked to carry out all of your trash.
+Please slow down, rest, and take breaks — you know your body’s limits best!
+You may bring snack food, and you are asked to carry out all of your trash when visiting the farm.

 Ticks and Lyme Disease